 The word here ὑπάρχων (hyparchōn) can also be understood as to be and also to be in possession.
-That is Jesus is in possession of the appearance/repute of God.
-Having the repute of God is not saying the same thing as being in vary nature God.
-The following are verses illustrating the the of verb hyparchō refers to possessing as attested by Acts 3:6 “I have (hyparchō) no silver and gold” and 2 Pet 1:8 “For if these qualities are yours (hyparchō).”
+That is, Jesus has the appearance/repute of God.
+Having the repute of God is not saying the same thing as being in very nature God.
+The following are verses illustrating the verb hyparchō refers to possessing as attested by Acts 3:6 “I have (hyparchō) no silver and gold” and 2 Pet 1:8 “For if these qualities are yours (hyparchō).”
 Correspondingly, the noun hyparchonta refers to possessions (See Matt 24:47, Matt 25:14, Luke 11:21, Luke 12:33, Luke 12:44, Luke 14:33, Luke 16:1, Luke 19:8, 1 Cor 13:3 and Heb 10:34)

-Assuming Jesus is God in an ontological sense, as Trinitarians believe, it makes no sense whatsoever that Paul would ever need to tell us God the Son didn’t regard plunder t be equal to God.
-Rather if being or having in he form/appearance God refers to the exalted and glorified Jesus, everything Paul says makes complete sense and it also fits perfectly with Paul’s concluding words in verses 9 to 11 where he explains that God highly exalted Jesus due to his humble obedience.
-That is Jesus, who is now in the form of God, did not regard this equality with God something to plunder for himself.
+Assuming Jesus is God in an ontological sense, as Trinitarians believe, it makes no sense whatsoever that Paul would ever need to tell us God the Son didn’t regard plunder to be equal to God.
+Rather, if being or having the form/appearance of God refers to the exalted and glorified Jesus, everything Paul says makes complete sense.
+It also fits perfectly with Paul’s concluding words in verses 9 to 11 where he explains that God highly exalted Jesus due to his humble obedience.
+That is, Jesus, who is now in the form of God, did not regard this equality with God as something to plunder for himself.

 The Greek word used μορφῇ (morphē ) means form, outward appearance, shape.
-“Expression”, meaning something that manifests, embodies, or symbolizes something else (Merriam Webster) fits this definition well.
-“Form” is a less appropriate choice because the distinction with what some thing is and what something appears to be is lost.
-Rather morphe carries the notion of position and status as in Tobit 1:13 of LXX (“status”).
-The comparison with the morphe of a servant” (v.7) enables us to understand morphe as used in the context of the passage is more like status, position or rank.
-In British English “form” is used interchangeably with “rank” as a person can be spoken of as in being in good “form” or “shape.”
+“Expression,” meaning something that manifests, embodies, or symbolizes something else (Merriam Webster) fits this definition well.
+“Form” is a less appropriate choice because the distinction between what something is and what something appears to be is lost.
+Rather, morphe carries the notion of position and status, as in Tobit 1:13 of LXX (“status”).
+The comparison with the morphe of a servant” (v.7) enables us to understand morphe as used in the context of the passage is more like status, position, or rank.
+In British English, “form” is used interchangeably with “rank” as a person can be spoken of as in being in good “form” or “shape.”

 From secular writings, we learn that the Greeks used morphē to describe when the gods changed their appearance.
-Kittel (TDNT) points out that in pagan mythology, the gods change their forms (morphē), and especially notes Aphrodite, Demeter and Dionysus as three who did.
+Kittel (TDNT) points out that in pagan mythology, the gods change their forms (morphē), especially noting Aphrodite, Demeter, and Dionysus as three who did.
 This is clearly a change of appearance, not nature.
 Josephus, a contemporary of the Apostles, used morphē to describe the shape of statues (Bauer’s Lexicon).

 Other uses of morphē in the Bible support the position that morphē refers to outward appearance.
-The Gospel of Mark has a short reference to the well-known story in Luke 24:13-33 about Jesus appearing to the two men on the road to Emmaus.
+The Gospel of Mark briefly references the well-known story in Luke 24:13-33 about Jesus appearing to the two men on the road to Emmaus.
 Mark tells us that Jesus appeared “in a different form (morphē)” to these two men so that they did not recognize him (Mark 16:12).
-Although that section of Mark was likely not original, it shows that the people of the time used the word morphē to refer to a person’s outward appearance.
+Although that section of Mark was likely not original, it indicates that the people of the time used the word morphē to refer to a person’s outward appearance.
 It is clear that Jesus did not have a different “essential nature” when he appeared to the two disciples, he simply had a different outward appearance.
-The Jews translating the Septuagint used morphē several times, and it always referred to the outward appearance.
+The Jews translating the Septuagint used morphē several times, always referring to the outward appearance.

 The Greek word ἁρπαγμὸν (harpagmon) is a violent seizure of property, robbery; something to which one can claim or assert title by gripping or grasping; something claimed.
-That is having the possession of the expression of God, is not something Jesus unjustly appropriated for himself.
+That is, possessing the expression of God, is not something Jesus unjustly appropriated for himself.
 We see in verse 9 that it is God himself who exalted Jesus the Messiah.

-After saying that Christ was in the form of God, Philippians 2:6 goes on to say that Christ “considered being equal with God not something to be grasped.”
+After saying that Christ was in the form of God, Philippians 2:6 goes on to say that Christ “considered being equal with God, not something to be grasped.”
 Translated that way, the phrase is a powerful argument against the Trinity.
-If Jesus were God, then it would make no sense at all to say that he did not “grasp” at equality with God because no one grasps at equality with himself.
-It only makes sense he is not equal with God to begin with.
+If Jesus were God, then it would make no sense to say that he did not “grasp” equality with God because no one grasps at equality with himself.
+It only makes sense if he is not equal to God to begin with.

-The Greek word ἡγήσατο (hēgeomato) means to to be in a supervisory capacity, lead, guide; to engage in a intellectual process, think, consider, regard.
-The Greek is in the aorist middle voice indicating past tense and that the he is both the subject and object of the verb “he asserted himself”.
+The Greek word ἡγήσατο (hēgeomato) means to be in a supervisory capacity, lead, guide; to engage in an intellectual process, think, consider, regard.
+The Greek is in the aorist middle voice indicating past tense and that he is both the subject and object of the verb “he asserted himself.”